 My resting HRV already slightly recovered early 2020, but really started to change after I decided to ‘tighten the knots’ a bit circa March 2020, when COVID-19 emerged in the Netherlands.
 Around that time I also started to increase my sun exposure, primarily because I wanted to see if it would improve my psoriasis (a heredetary skin condition) symptoms (it did!), but also because there were signs that vitamin D deficiency could be a risk factor for COVID-19 related complications.
-For maximum efficiency to combine vitamin D related sun exposure and exercise, I simply went out to cycle during solstice (when the sun is at its highest point) when possible.
+For maximum efficiency to combine vitamin D related sun exposure and exercise, I simply went out to cycle mid-day (when the sun is at its highest point) when possible.

 As can be seen in the graph, my resting HRV really found a rising trend after that and is now consistently twice as high as during the late 2019 dip.
 My physical condition improved greatly, I lost a fair bit of weight and my self-perceived capacity to concentrate and more flexibly adjust to demands increased a lot, despite that period being highly demanding due to having to work from home while our kids couldn’t go to school and day-care.